 The traditional annual employee engagement surveys model can be dull in approach, lengthy in duration and overwhelming when it comes to the amount of information provided.
 Often, it can lead to survey fatigue, which means that survey response rates go down and the data fails at accurately measuring employee engagement or any other issues.

 As organizations know well, much can change within a workforce during the span of six months to a year.
 Furthermore, it can take companies even more time to review the data collected in annual surveys and initiate any action plans.

-On the other hand, employee pulse surveys are engaging, informal, and have higher participation and completion rates.
+On the other hand, employee pulse surveys are engaging, informal and have been shown to have higher participation and completion rates.
 Pulse surveys are conversational in tone, can be conducted on a more frequent basis, and facilitate continuous improvement throughout the organization.

 There are several benefits of using employee pulse surveys to gather data on employee sentiment.
 Some of the benefits of this approach include:

 - Indicating the organization's willingness to invest in their people